cloudknit-io/cloudknit/docs/getting_started/index.md

 # Getting Started

+## Set AWS Credentials

+Make sure you set [AWS Credentials](../settings/aws_credentials.md) that you want to use for provisioning your environment.

 ## Provision your first Environment

 After you have setup zLifecycle, you will want to provision a simple environment to see how it works end to end.